minotour4869/cfun-terminal/README.md

 CodeFun-Terminal is a small project to parse, submit CodeFun problems and get user infomation.
 Project is made by Python.
 UwU

+Currently project is in beta version.
+If you occur any problem about my project (bug, feature...), feel free to ask me.
+You are welcome.

 ```
 ░█████╗░███████╗░░░░░░████████╗███████╗██████╗░███╗░░░███╗██╗███╗░░██╗░█████╗░██╗░░░░░
 ██╔══██╗██╔════╝░░░░░░╚══██╔══╝██╔════╝██╔══██╗████╗░████║██║████╗░██║██╔══██╗██║░░░░░